oxedition/laravel-welcome-minimal/README.md

 ## Usage

-This package required Laravel Jetstream Livewire. **Not working with Laravel Breeze or Laravel Jetstream Inertiajs**
+This package required Laravel Jetstream Livewire.

+**This package not working with Laravel Breeze or Laravel Jetstream Inertiajs**

 ```php
 php artisan minimal:install